tigrisdata/tigris-os-docs/docs/legal/service-terms.md

-    any content made available on or through the Tigris Object Storage Service has been used or exploited in a manner that infringes an intellectual property right you own or control, then please promptly send a written “Notification of Claimed Infringement” to the Designated Agent identified above containing the following information:
+    any content made available on or through the Tigris Object Storage Service has been used or exploited in a manner that infringes an intellectual property right you own or control, then please promptly send a written "Notification of Claimed Infringement" to the Designated Agent identified above containing the following information:

         a. an electronic or physical signature of the person authorized to act on behalf of the owner of the copyright or other right being infringed;